 - A specific date by which the student and/or organization must schedule a hearing with the office responsible for hearing the formal complaint.

-In a Level 2 case, a notice of hearing will be provided to a student or student/campus organization at least four business days before the hearing is held.
+In a Level 2 case, a notice of hearing will be provided to a student or student/campus organization at least seven calendar days before the hearing is held.
 The complainant shall be informed of the formal complaint and notice of hearing at the same time as the accused student. top

-Notice is given to students via email which is the primary means the university has for contacting students.
-Additionally, notice may also be given to students living on campus by hand delivery to the student's residence hall or apartment mailbox, or to students living on or off campus by United States mail to the student's last known address.
-Notice may also be sent to a student’s home town address.
-Student/campus organizations may be given notice by hand delivery or United States mail to an officer of the organization as listed in the organization's last registration or request for recognition.
+Notice is given to students via email, which is the primary means the university has for contacting students.
+Additionally, notice may also be given to students living on or off campus by United States mail to the student's last known address.
+Notice may also be sent to a student’s hometown address.
+Student/campus organizations may be given notice by email to an officer of the organization as listed in the organization's last registration or request for recognition.

-For the purpose of these procedures, "business days" are those days the university is open for regular business during the fall, spring or summer terms.
-Weekends and university-wide holidays are excluded.
-When the day by which some action must be taken falls between terms, or within the weeks of Thanksgiving or spring break, the action will normally be postponed to the first business day after the break or the beginning of the next term.
-However, the university may require, upon prior notification of the student, that extenuating circumstances warrant counting of days during such breaks.
+Note that when the day by which some action must be taken falls between terms, or within the weeks of Thanksgiving or spring break, the action will normally be postponed to the first day after the break or the beginning of the next term.
+However, the university may require, upon prior notification of the student, that extenuating circumstances warrant action and/or response during these days.

-The following interim measures may be taken prior to the final adjudication of a case after an allegation of misconduct has been reported.
+The following interim actions may be taken prior to the final adjudication of a case after an allegation of misconduct has been reported.